jeffholst/vue-custom-belt/docs/modules/Belt.md

 • `Const` **MaximumStripeCount**: ``10``

-maximum number of stripes a belt may have
+Maximum number of stripes a belt may have

 #### Defined in